mvolkmann/blog/src/prolog.md

   a rule body whose last goal is terminated by a comma instead of a period or a rule body goal that is not the last one and is not followed by a comma.

-  This error can also occur when a goal uses a non-builtin operator that has not been loaded.
+  This error can also occur when a goal uses a non-built-in operator that has not been loaded.
   For example, using the `#=` requires loading the `clpz` library.